vtsMwlyn/sangnila-lms/README.md

 ### v0.8.2-beta
 - Added dashboard page for students
+- Added calendar and news and announcement slider in the dashboard
+- Added view page for announcements
+- Now students will not be able to access material preview page if they are reaching their max course session or accessing locked material via URL link

 ## Clone Project
 Clone the repository in any desired directory.
 Web resources such as images, videos, scripts, and styles are included in `public` folder.
 To generate the database system and fill it will sample data, run this command in the terminal: